sagarwaghunde/react-agent-magic/README.md

 This project implements a ReAct agent that follows a thought-action-observation loop to answer questions.
 The agent can use external tools (like calculating text length) and maintains a scratchpad of its reasoning process to arrive at the correct answer.

+**Note**: This implementation is based on LangChain, a framework for developing applications powered by language models.

 ### What is ReAct?

 ReAct (Reasoning + Acting) is a paradigm that combines reasoning traces and task-specific actions in large language models.
 The agent alternates between: